Peter-32/Interactive-Notebook-with-Binder/README.md

 ### Hypothesis

 It works well to allow the public to access to your dashboard.
-It also has privacy settings
+It also has privacy settings.

 ### Data Sources